wout/rosetta/README.md

 Rosetta.t("user.name")
 ```

-**Note**: that the return value of the `t` macro needs to be converted to a
+**Note**: the return value of the `t` macro needs to be converted to a string.
-string.
-Most frameworks with call `to_s` on the given object in the background.
+If you're using Lucky, you're in luck (pun intended).
+The returned object
+includes the `Lucky::AllowedInTags` module, so there's no need to call `to_s`.
 But in a context where `to_s` isn't called, you'll need to take care of that
 yourself:
 ```
 Rosetta.t("user.name").to_s
 # => "User name"